e18e/eslint-plugin/README.md

 > The official e18e ESLint plugin for modernizing JavaScript/TypeScript code and improving performance.

+> [!WARNING]
+> This is an experimental, unpublished project for now.
+Once we have settled on the scope, we will publish it and announce it to start getting community feedback.

 This plugin focuses on applying the e18e community's best practices and advise to JavaScript/TypeScript codebases.

 ## Overview